rockerritesh/safe-mcp/techniques/SAFE-T1605/README.md

 - **Monitoring strategies**: instrument prompt telemetry for enumeration phrases, correlate with RBAC context, and alert when low-privilege users ask for privileged tool descriptions.
 - **Detection assets**: the Sigma-style rule in [detection-rule.yml](./detection-rule.yml) flags early-session capability-enumeration prompts aligned with TA0007/T1592, and the lightweight harness [test_detection_rule.py](./test_detection_rule.py) plus sample logs ([test-logs.json](./test-logs.json)) help validate the rule against both malicious and benign scenarios.

+#### Additional Capability Enumeration Scenarios

+- **Progressive probing** – a sequence of partial or seemingly benign questions that converge on a complete capability map over multiple interactions.
+- **Indirect enumeration** – queries framed as best-practice, limitations, or comparisons rather than explicit requests for tool lists.
+- **Registry inference** – prompts that imply prior knowledge of MCP registry structure or naming conventions to elicit confirmation from the agent.

+### Note on Detection Assets

+The detection rules and executable harness included with SAFE-T1605 are **illustrative reference implementations**, not production-tuned signatures.
+They are intended to demonstrate *observable patterns* of capability enumeration behavior rather than prescribe fixed thresholds or phrases.

+Real-world deployments **should**:

+- Tune thresholds based on baseline agent usage.
+- Adapt phrase matching to domain-specific language.
+- Correlate signals over time rather than rely on single prompts.

 ## Mitigation

 How to prevent or minimize this attack: